 At WES, there's much to applaud.
 It may be an individual choral performance, a trumpet solo, a Shakespearean production, or a comedic play that makes you want to cheer.
 Our kind, accepting environment allows each student to flourish artistically and shine on stage.

 Music is an integral part of the curriculum at WES, for all students.
 Through singing and public speaking and theatrical performances, we try to find each student's creative talents and help them grow independently.
 Students in Grades 1-8 have numerous opportunities to read a scripture lesson, sing in two-part harmony, or stand up and perform on a solo instrument that they privately study during Chapel services throughout the year.

 Our goal is to give students the opportunity and ability for expression, appreciation, and development in music.
 This is achieved through independent and ensemble performance, movement and expression, music reading and notation, and observing professional performances.

-In Grades 1, 2, and 3, students learn basic music theory and performance, as well as a mixture of Kodaly and Orff music reading.
+Students in Grades 1, 2, and 3 learn basic music theory and performance as well as a mixture of Kodaly and Orff music reading methods.
 Students in Grade 3 learn to play the recorder and play at Chapel and during the Christmas Chapel for Grades 1-4.

 Speech and Drama